nColemt/simple-cf-dns-changer/README.md

-Automatically change DNS records type and detailes on schedule or specified time.
+Automatically change DNS records type and details on schedule or specified time.